UTexas

 MOL 395G.
 Structure and Function of Proteins and Membranes.

-Same as Biochemistry 395G and Biology 395G.
+Same as Biochemistry 395G.
 Explore advanced biochemistry concepts and the scientific process.
 Examine a detailed consideration of the structure and function of proteins, carbohydrates, lipids and nucleic acids, as well as discussion of enzyme mechanisms and kinetics.
 Three lecture hours a week for one semester.
-Only one of the following may be counted: Biochemistry 395F, 395G, Biology 395I, 395G, Molecular Biology 395I, 395G.
+Only one of the following may be counted: Biochemistry 395F, 395G, Biology 395I, 395G, Molecular Biology 395I, 395G, Microbiology 395G.
 Prerequisite: Graduate standing; a one-year undergraduate sequence in biochemistry is strongly recommended.

 MOL 395H.
 Cell Biology.

-Same as Biology 395H and Chemistry 395H.
+Same as Chemistry 395H.
 Detailed consideration of mechanisms of growth control, cell cycle regulation, mitosis, cell signaling, protein targeting, and the integration of these processes.
 Three lecture hours a week for one semester.
+Only one of the following may be counted: Biology 395H, Chemistry 395H, Molecular Biology 395H, Microbiology 395H.
 Prerequisite: Graduate standing; and consent of instructor or Biology 395F and 395G, Chemistry 395F, Molecular Biology 395F and 395G.

 MOL 395I.
 Advanced Biochemistry.